BYOD – Get that iPad out of the board room (please!)

 How to keep secure if you do opt for BYOD

 Obviously every environment and business is different, but here are some general common sense things to do to keep your environment secure.

 - VPN- If employees are going to connect to the corporate network, especially over Wi-Fi, then you need to be securing those connections via a VPN.

-- Encryption – Any device that holds any corporate information, even just a stored password, should be encrypted.
+- Encryption – You should encrypt any device that holds any corporate information, even if it’s just a password.

 - Endpoint Protection – You need to secure the device from web-based threats, viruses and other malware.

 - Firewall – A firewall is essential for any device that connects to the internet outside of the corporate network.

-- Have a clear policy – Make sure you clearly state in writing what your policy is on consumer based devices on the corporate network and when accessing corporate systems remotely.
+- Have a clear policy – Make sure you clearly state in writing your policy on consumer-based devices in the corporate network and when accessing corporate systems remotely.
 Also, make sure that they dovetail into the employment contract.

-- Remote Wipe and Lock – If a device is lost or stolen then you need to be able to lock it and wipe it remotely.
+- Remote Wipe and Lock – You need to be able to lock and wipe lost or stolen devices remotely.

 - Geo-location tracking – Allows you to track a device anywhere in the world if it’s lost or stolen.

 - 2-factor authentication – Any device that connects to the corporate network, especially remotely, must have 2-factor authentication.
 It’s too easy to get past single authentication systems.

-- Education – Probably one of the most important things to do is educate staff about general IT security and the risks it poses to the business.
+- Education – Probably one of the most important things to do.
+Make sure you educate staff about general IT security and the risks it poses to the business.
 You’d be surprised how effective IT security training is in reducing risks within a business.

 - External review- Have your plans and environment reviewed by an external security professional.